-Those are the additional support posts we got.
-We got 8 of those but I am going to buy a few more.
+These are the additional support posts we got.
+We got 8 of them but I am going to buy a few more.

 At the top of each support post, there is a slot to insert the top thread of the fence.
 This helps to keep the fence off the ground.
 So you can either use them next to the white posts for additional support or in between the white posts to lift the fence off the ground.

-There is a gate that you can buy but we didn’t get it.
-We tied the first and last posts together with the thread that comes with the fence and when we want to get in the fence area we turn off the energizer and untie the posts.
+There is a gate that you can buy but we didn’t.
+We tied the first and last posts together with the thread that comes with the fence and when we want to get in the fenced area we turn off the energizer and untie the posts.